 What is the biggest myth about makeup which you feel even the beauty enthusiasts are sometimes unaware of?

-Vasudha Rai: Keep it soft, these days there’s are too many harsh lines in makeup – chiselled cheeks, cut crease on the eye, winged liner, sharply defined lips.
-All this is very ageing especially when you grow older.
+Vasudha Rai: Keep it soft; these days, there are too many harsh lines in makeup – chiselled cheeks, cut creases on the eye, winged liner, sharply defined lips.
+All this is very ageing, especially when you grow older.
 What’s more flattering is a smudge of eyeliner, a stain on the lips, a touch of concealer, a dab of highlighter.
 These are the things that make you look naturally beautiful.

 When did you start practising yoga, and when did you think of taking it up professionally?
 Can you share some simple yogic tips to stay beautiful?

-Vasudha Rai: I started practising eight years back and became a teacher after I quit my job three years ago.
-The most important yogic beauty tip is pranayama.
-People either do handstands or they want to meditate.
+Vasudha Rai: I started practising eight years back and became a teacher after quitting my job three years ago.
+An essential yogic beauty tip is pranayama.
+People either do handstands, or they want to meditate.
 However, pranayama is so underrated but so effective.
 It gives you more energy, improves health conditions and gives you glowing skin.
-I feel it is the most important aspect of a yogic lifestyle.
+I feel it is an essential aspect of a yogic lifestyle.